 To optimise pricing accuracy of purchased portfolios, the Group-wide pricing methodology is supplemented with bespoke regional-specific processes.
 For example, in the United Kingdom Hoist Finance has developed a webbased tool for portfolio valuation together with an external debt originator, which encompasses the principles set out above but is designed primarily with the United Kingdom market in mind.
 In addition, the pricing is adjusted to local circumstances, such as legal requirements, that may affect the typical collection cost profile of a portfolio.
-In certain newer markets, such as Poland and Italy, where, until recently, Hoist Finance did not have its own collection platforms and the servicing of Hoist Finance's portfolios was outsourced to external partners, the valuation of portfolios was performed in close cooperation between Hoist Finance's partners and Hoist Finance.
+In certain newer markets, such as Greece, where Hoist Finance does not have its own collection platform and the servicing of Hoist Finance's portfolios is outsourced to an external partner, the valuation of portfolios is performed in close cooperation with Hoist Finance's partners.

 All portfolio acquisition decisions must be made by Hoist Finance's Management Investment Committee and in certain cases also the Board Investment Committee.
-Standard portfolio acquisitions with value up to EUR 75 million or certain complex and/or non-standardised transactions with a value up to EUR 25 million require approval by the Management Investment Committee while standard offers exceeding EUR 75 million, or certain complex and/or non-standardised transactions exceeding EUR 25 million, require the approval from the Board Investment Committee or the Board of Directors.
-When a credit institution makes a purchase where the consideration exceeds 25% of its own funds, such transaction also requires the approval of the Swedish FSA, while a purchase where the consideration exceeds 10% of the own funds has to be notified to the Swedish FSA.
+Standard portfolio acquisitions for which no SFSA approval is required and with a value up to EUR 75 million or certain complex and/or non-standardised transactions with a value up to EUR 25 million, require approval by the Management Investment Committee.
+Standard offers exceeding EUR 75 million, certain complex and/or non-standardised transactions exceeding EUR 25 million, or which require an SFSA approval require the approval from the Board Investment Committee or the Board of Directors.
+When a credit institution makes a purchase where the consideration exceeds 25 per cent. of its own funds, such transaction also requires the approval of the SFSA, while a purchase where the consideration exceeds 10 per cent. of the own funds has to be notified to the SFSA.